rybafish/rybafish.github.io/config.md

 `legendTimeScale: False`

 Controls the time scale hint on the chart legend.
 Set it to False to disable, enabled by default, available in v.07

+#### skipTenant (v0.9)
+`skipTenant: True`

+Skip the tenant name check for the initial connection.
+Usually not requred as this is very quick and works even on old non-MDC installations.

 #### experimental
 `experimental: True`